PaWeRe/hippo-xray/README.md

 # Hippo the AI Radiology Assistant

-This repo is based on (Chester the AI Radiology assistant)[https://github.com/mlmed/chester-xray].
+This repo is based on [Chester the AI Radiology assistant](https://github.com/mlmed/chester-xray).
 Thank you to the authors for their great work!

 In addition, this repo should include:
 - **Upgraded website UI**